NYPL/dgx-patron-creator-service/README.md

 | 'invalid-request'            |  400   | 'Invalid request.'            | 'Valid request parameters are required.'                                                | Varies        |
 | 'no-available-barcodes'      |  422   | 'No available barcodes.'      | 'There are no barcodes currently available.'                                            | -             |

-#### 2. JSON Documentation
+### JSON Documentation

 Visit _http://localhost:3001/docs/patron-creator_ for the JSON version of the service swagger documentation.

 ## Testing

+### Unit tests

+Run `npm test` to run the unit tests.

+### Integration tests

 Use `npm start` to run the app in one window.
-This is required to get the integration test to pass.
-The integration tests uses a local server the QA instance of Card Creator and the Patron Kinesis stream in the Sandbox environment.
+This is required to run the integration tests.
+The integration tests uses a local server the QA instance of Card Creator and the Patron Kinesis stream in the NYPL AWS Sandbox environment.

-Use `INTEGRATION_TESTS=true npm test` in a second window to run all the tests or just `npm test` to run the unit tests.
+Use `INTEGRATION_TESTS=true npm test` in a second window to run all the tests.
 Check the server to ensure that you see the message "Published to stream successfully!" to verify that the integration test exercised the Kinesis stream.

 ## Deployment